1965 Philippine general election: Local plebiscites

 In Leyva vs. COMELEC, the Supreme Court reversed COMELEC's proclamation of the cityhood of Rajah Buayan being approved, as it ruled that its implementing law decreed that the majority of the votes must be taken into account all of the registered voters, and not just those who voted.
-As the votes for cityhood were less than the majority of all voters, the Rajah Buayan's cityhood was nullified, and it reverted back as the municipality of General Santos.
+As the votes for cityhood were less than the majority of all voters, the Rajah Buayan's cityhood was nullified, and it reverted as the municipality of General Santos.